 - 1. The subject of the thesis, chosen by the student in consultation with a faculty advisor, should conform to the rules and regulations of the Faculty. - 2.
 Before registering for the thesis, the student should acquire the approval of the chairperson of the department and the Dean.
 The enrollment should be renewed each semester within the deadline indicated by the Faculty. - 3.
-After registering for the thesis, a time period of one year is given to the student in which to complete the - 8 Faculty of Arts and Sciences

-- research and present the completed thesis.
-An extension of this period for a maximum of twelve months may be granted by the Dean.
-In the case of an extension, the student must reactivate each semester. - 4.
+After registering for the thesis, a time period of two years (or four semesters) is given to the student in which to complete the research and present the completed thesis.
+An extension of this period for a maximum of two semesters may be granted by the Dean, and a fee of 3 additional credits will apply.
+In the case of an extension, the student must reactivate consecutive semesters. - 4.
 A change in the thesis advisor requires the approval of the Dean, and can be done only once, allowing the student to extend the time period by one academic year. - 5.
+In compliance with University policy, students who need to stop work on their degree at any point during course work or thesis, must petition the Dean of FAS to sop the residency clock. - NB: maximum residency for a graduate program is 5 years. - 6.
 The student may register a thesis topic after having successfully completed at least 12 graduate credits in ELT or PHED, 18 credits in all other programs.
-The student must register for the thesis at least one semester prior to the thesis defense. - 6.
-The scope of the thesis will range between 60-120 pages in length or 15,000-30,000 words, plus or minus 10% not including references or appendices, depending on the requirements of the specific discipline. - 7.
-Before submitting the thesis some disciplines may require that the candidate pass a comprehensive examination.
+The student must register for the thesis at least one semester prior to the thesis defense. - 7.
+The scope of the thesis will range between 60-120 pages in length or 15,000-30,000 words, plus or minus 10% not including references or appendices, depending on the requirements of the specific discipline.

+8. Before submitting the thesis some disciplines may require that the candidate pass a comprehensive examination.